robrwo/perl-Dist-Zilla-Plugin-Test-MixedScripts/README.md

 # RECENT CHANGES

-Changes for version v0.2.3 (2025-08-16)
+Changes for version v0.2.4 (2025-08-20)

-- Enhancements
-    - Internal code improvements.
-- Tests
+- Documentation
-    - Use Dumper instead of explain for test diagnostics.
-    - Add more author tests.
-    - Cleaned up cut-and-paste from other tests.
+    - Updated SUPPORT section to clarify the minimum Perl version.

 See the `Changes` file for more details.